pangeo-data/climpred/.github/PULL_REQUEST_TEMPLATE.md

 -   [ ]  I have commented my code, particularly in hard-to-understand areas
 -   [ ]  Tests added for `pytest`, if necessary.
 -   [ ]  I have updated the sphinx documentation, if necessary.
+-   [ ]  Any new functions are added to the API.
+(See contribution guide)
+-   [ ]  CHANGELOG is updated with reference to this PR.

 ## Pre-Merge Checklist (final steps)